YouX subscription

 Overall Test Satisfaction

-It serves to understand the users' perception of what was tested.
-At the end of the test, a questionnaire is advanced to find out what is the degree of user satisfaction with the test as a whole.
+It serves to understand users' perception of what was tested.
+At the end of the test, a questionnaire is administered to determine the user's level of satisfaction with the test as a whole.
 Most used questionnaires:

-• SUS: System usability scale. is one of the most used and provides very accurate results.
-From a 10-question questionnaire, the user has 5 response options (from totally disagree – from 1 to 5 – totally agree).
+• SUS: System usability scale.
+It is one of the most used and provides very accurate results.
+From a 10-question questionnaire, the user has 5 answer options (from totally disagree – from 1 to 5 – totally agree).

 • SUPR-Q: standardized user experience percentage rating questionnaire.